improving-minnesota/react-workshop/labs/lab-04-flux.md

 git checkout lab-04-flux-start
 git pull
 ```

+If not running, start the `gulp watch:dev` and `gulp serve:dev` tasks.
+Otherwise, restart the running tasks to pick up any changes in the lab-03-routing-start branch.

 &nbsp;
 ### Check it out!

-- Before doing anything, let's look at the progress that has already been completed by the team on the application.
+- Before doing anything, let's look at the progress that has already been completed on the application by the rest of the team.
   - Peruse the **client/src/components** directory and notice that the **Projects** and **Timesheets** modules have been implemented by the team.
   - Also look at the **Actions** and **Stores** directories to get a feel for how these classes are laid out and used.
-  - Don't worry if it looks a little cryptic to you at first.
-By the end of this lab, you will understand what is happening.
+  - Don't worry if it looks a little cryptic, by the end of this lab, you will understand what is happening.

 - What will we do?
   - We will be building out the **Dispatcher** and **Store** Flux components.
-  - We will use the **Store** Component to implement an **EmployeeStore** component to handle your business.
+  - We will use the **Store** Component to implement an **EmployeeStore** component.
   - We will then build our our **EmployeeActions** to communicate with the **EmployeeStore**.
   - Finally we will register our **Employees** controller component to listen for updates from our **EmployeeStore** and have our **EmployeeRow** notify the store of any changes.
   - The module files have been stubbed out for us, we just need to add the codez.

-> The Flux pattern involves having the developer provide quite a bit more boilerplate than full-fledged frameworks like **Angular** or **Ember**.
+> The Flux pattern involves having the developer provide more boilerplate than other full-fledged frameworks like **Angular** or **Ember**.

 &nbsp;
-### Create our Flux Dispatcher
+### Create the Flux Dispatcher

 - Open **client/src/flux/flux.dispatcher.js**
 - Most of the boilerplate has completed, you'll just need to implement `handleViewAction`: